DIAGNijmegen/website-content/content/pages/vacancies/lung_lobe_segmentation_evaluation.md

 **Primary Objective**:
 Evaluate the performance of recent open-source algorithms for lung lobe segmentation (e.g., TotalSegmentator, dedicated narrow AIs) and compare them to our in-house lobe segmentation algorithm.

-**Further goals** (depending on project scope, student interests, literature findings, and initial conclusions):
+**Further goals** (depending on project scope, student interests, literature findings, and initial conclusions):<br>
-  - Develop a dataset for evaluation of the models
+- Develop a dataset for evaluation of the models<br>
-  - Develop an improved lung lobe segmentation algorithm
+- Develop an improved lung lobe segmentation algorithm<br>
-  - (Re)train models on diverse and/or more challenging datasets
+- (Re)train models on diverse and/or more challenging datasets<br>
-  - Analyze the impact of pathologies (e.g., emphysema, ILD) and structural changes (e.g., lobectomy) on segmentation performance
+- Analyze the impact of pathologies (e.g., emphysema, ILD) and structural changes (e.g., lobectomy) on segmentation performance<br>
-  - Conduct subgroup analyses to assess segmentation performance across different patient populations
+- Conduct subgroup analyses to assess segmentation performance across different patient populations<br>
-  - Ensure all model outputs can be integrated into our AI pipelines
+- Ensure all model outputs can be integrated into our AI pipelines<br>
-  - Evaluate the impact of segmentation quality on downstream AI applications (e.g., emphysema quantification, lung functioning on lobe level (Luuk Boulogne), lung nodule localization, and other lung AI tasks)
+- Evaluate the impact of segmentation quality on downstream AI applications (e.g., emphysema quantification, lung functioning on lobe level (Luuk Boulogne), lung nodule localization, and other lung AI tasks)<br>

 ## Tasks